microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/b2xuserflows-update-identityprovider.md

 ## Request body

 In the request body, provide a JSON representation of the `id` of the [identityProvider](../resources/identityprovider.md) you want to add.
+For self-service sign up user flows, the values can be `Google-OAUTH` or `Facebook-OAUTH`.

 ## Response